 Ever wonder how to make a quiet book?
-I wondered too!
-I wanted to create something special for my nephew that he would hopefully, be able to use for many years.
+Me too!
+I wanted to create something special for my nephew that he would hopefully be able to use for many years.
 I love the idea a quiet book, so I decided to create one just for him.

 This was my first attempt at a felt quiet book, but I am so happy with how it turned out!
 I am not great at sewing so most of the book is put together using hot glue, but there are a few areas that I strengthened by sewing.

-This quiet book, like most, contains small parts.
+This quiet book, like most quiet books, contains small parts.
 The book is not intended to be used with, and should not be used with babies, toddlers or children that may put the pieces of the quite book in their mouth.

 I made every attempt to ensure that everything was well connected and secure; however, avoid small pieces that pose a choking hazard.
 Children need to be supervised at all times when using a quiet book.

 There is a video at the end of this post to show you all of the pages in this quiet book.
 It can help with scale and give you a better idea of the finished product.

 There are quite a variety of materials that you need to make a quiet book.
 Below is a list of the items that I needed for my quiet book.

 I tried to use a lot of things that I already had on hand at home, but I did have to purchase some.

 I recommend deciding what pages you want your quiet book to include and then check what materials you will need.
 You will need:

 - Thick Sheets of Felt – For the cover and back of the book